Why Switch from Do Not Pay?

 - Speeds up legal research significantly.

-- Useful for small business owners and legal professionals.
+- Useful for business owners, legal professionals and individuals needing assistance with legal research.

 Cons: